plexus/yaks/yaks/README.md

 end
 ```

-Yaks will automatically detect and use this collection when serializing an array of `LineItem` objects.
+Yaks will automatically detect and use this collection when
+serializing an array of `LineItem` objects.
+See <a
+href="#derive_mapper_from_object">derive_mapper_from_object</a> for
+details.

 ## Custom attribute/link/subresource handling

-When inheriting from `Yaks::Mapper`, you can override `map_attributes`, `map_links` and `map_resources` to skip (or augment) above methods, and instead implement your own custom mechanism.
-These methods take a `Yaks::Resource` instance, and should return an updated resource.
+When inheriting from `Yaks::Mapper`, you can override
+`map_attributes`, `map_links` and `map_resources` to skip (or augment)
+above methods, and instead implement your own custom mechanism.
+These
+methods take a `Yaks::Resource` instance, and should return an updated
+resource.
 They should not alter the resource instance in-place.
+For
-For example
+example

 ```ruby
 class ErrorMapper < Yaks::Mapper